RosarioDavi/travel-square/README.md

 deployment, but it just consists of these steps:

 ### Setup GitLab repo/project

-- make sure this project is in a group.
-If it isn't, stop now and move it to a GitLab group
-- remove the fork relationship: In GitLab go to:

-  Settings -> General -> Advanced -> Remove fork relationship

 - add these GitLab CI/CD variables:
   - PUBLIC_URL : this is your gitlab pages URL